 Depreciation and Amortization.
-Depreciation expense is a periodic non-cash charge primarily related to aircraft, engine and equipment depreciation.
+Depreciation expense is a periodic non-cash charge primarily related to aircraft, engine, and equipment depreciation.
 Amortization expense is a periodic non-cash charge related to our customer relationship intangible asset.

-Other (Expenses) Income, Net
+Other (Expense) Income, Net

 Interest Expense.
-Interest expense is interest on our debt incurred to finance purchases of aircraft, engines, equipment as well as debt financing costs amortization.
+Interest expense is interest on our debt incurred to finance purchases of aircraft, engines, and equipment, including amortization of debt financing costs.